Downtown Culiacán: Basílica de Nuestra Señora del Rosario

-Basilica of Our Lady of the Rosary - The construction of the city's cathedral began on May 22, 1842 by bishop Lázaro de la Garza y Ballesteros.
-In 1885 completed its construction and on January 12, 1975 this church was elevated to the status of basilica by Pope Paul VI.
+Basilica of Our Lady of the Rosary - The construction of the city's cathedral began on May 22, 1842, under the direction of Bishop Lázaro de la Garza y Ballesteros.
+Construction was completed in 1885, and on January 12, 1975, this church was elevated to the status of a basilica by Pope Paul VI.

 Santuario del Sagrado Corazón de Jesús

-Sanctuary of the Sacred Heart of Jesus - Located in downtown, at junction of Ángel Flores street and Donato Guerra street, the Santuario del Sagrado Corazón de Jesús was built on 1908.
-The work was undertaken by the priest Jesús María Echavarría and the design of Luis F. Molina.
+Sanctuary of the Sacred Heart of Jesus - Located in downtown, at the junction of Ángel Flores Street and Donato Guerra Street, the Santuario del Sagrado Corazón de Jesús was built in 1908.
+The work was undertaken by the priest Jesús María Echavarría, with the design by Luis F. Molina.

 Culture

 Centro Cultural Genaro Estrada

-It is a complex of buildings that is conformed by theaters, art school, galleries and cinema.
-From the beginning of functions, the Centro Cultural Genaro Estrada has been an essential space for the development of the cultural life of Sinaloa.
-Opened in 1980, with the purpose of encouraging artistic and cultural activity in the state, has been the forum in which various cultural programs have been developed covering the most diverse artistic activities aimed at all ages.
+It is a complex of buildings comprising theaters, an art school, galleries, and a cinema.
+Since its inception, the Centro Cultural Genaro Estrada has been an essential space for the development of Sinaloa's cultural life.
+Opened in 1980 to encourage artistic and cultural activity in the state, it has served as a forum for developing a wide range of cultural programs for all ages.